 Special thanks to Plotly investor, NVIDIA, for their help in reviewing these open-source Dash applications for autonomous vehicle R&D, and Lyft for initial data visualization development in Plotly.

 Author: Xing Han Lu, @xhlulu

-📌 To learn more about how to use Dash for Autonomous Vehicle and AI Applications register for our recorded webinar with Xing Han Lu, Plotly’s Lead AI/ML Engineer
+📌 To learn more about how to use Dash for Autonomous Vehicle and AI Applications, view our recorded webinar with Xing Han Lu, Plotly’s Lead AI/ML Engineer.

 Imagine eating your lunch, streaming your favorite TV shows, or chatting with your friends through video call inside the comfort of your car as it manages to drive you from home to work, to an appointment, or to a completely different city hours away.
 In fact, it would drive you through rain and snow storms, avoid potholes and identify pedestrians crossing the streets in low-light conditions; all this while ensuring that everyone stays safe.
 To achieve this, automotive manufacturers will need to achieve what is called “level 5 driving automation” (L5), which means that the “automated driving features will not require you to take over driving” and “can drive everywhere in all conditions”, as defined by SAE International.